pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

    A: While the prompt is designed to be model agnostic, *results will vary* depending on the capabilities of the specific AI model you're using.
 Some LLMs are better at retaining context and summarizing information than others.

 5. **Q: What if I feel critical information is missing?**
    A: Review carefully.
-AI sometimes uses "middle-out" techniques, omitting details or whole messages from the middle of the conversation.
+Many AIs sometimes use "middle-out" techniques, omitting details or whole messages from the middle of the conversation.
 Try adding those details to the conversation before pasting the prompt; this may not restore the lost memory, but it can improve the overall summary.